 - Shou mo nai [しょうもない];

-- It is also an adjective that means boring, stupid, superficial and useless;
+- It is also an adjective meaning boring, stupid, superficial and useless;

 - Dou shiyou mo nai [どうしようもない];

-- There is no hope, there is nothing I can do;
+- There's no hope, there's nothing I can do;

 - Shaa nai [しゃあない] - Very informal;

 - [致] means to do, exercise, cause, incur;

 - Shikatanaku [仕方なく] – helpless, reluctant, last resort;

 - Shikatanashini [仕方なしに] – powerless, reluctant;

 What do you think about the meaning of the Japanese words shoganai and shikatanai?
 I hope you enjoyed the article, if you did, don't forget to share and leave your comments.